 Studio Roosegaarde has been researching the power of light for many years and started the self-commissioned URBAN SUN in 2019.
 The development became more urgent due to the pandemic.
 URBAN SUN combines design and science, and can now be exhibited in any type of public space to create better and safer spaces to meet.

 “Suddenly, our world is filled with plastic barriers and ‘keep-a-distance’ stickers, our friends reduced to pixels on a computer screen.
 Let’s be the architects of our future and create better places to meet and interact.” - Daan Roosegaarde, designer

-URBAN SUN is created by Roosegaarde’s team, along with external experts and scientists from the Netherlands, the US, Japan, and Italy.
-The URBAN SUN’s far-UVC light source is measured and calibrated by the Dutch National Metrology Institute VSL.
-URBAN SUN meets the International Commission on Non-Ionizing Radiation Protection (ICNIRP) safety standards.
+URBAN SUN was created by Studio Roosegaarde’s team, along with external experts and scientists from the Netherlands, the US, Japan, Spain, and Italy.
+The URBAN SUN’s far-UVC light source is measured and calibrated by the Dutch National Metrology Institute VSL and meets the International Commission on Non-Ionizing Radiation Protection (ICNIRP) safety standards.

-Leading authorities are enthusiastic about the project and are describing it as hopeful, promising and full of courage:
+Leading authorities are enthusiastic about the project and describe it as hopeful, promising and full of courage:

--Listen here what Dutch scientists state about the far-UVC of URBAN SUN at NPO Radio 1.
+-Listen here to what Dutch scientists state about the far-UVC of URBAN SUN at NPO Radio 1.

 URBAN SUN is the second project of the DreamScapes series by Studio Roosegaarde and partners which shows the beauty of combining art and science to create a better world.